-The phases outlined in this site are intended for faculty with a strong background in teaching and pedagogy who are already comfortable using HuskyCT.
+The phases outlined are intended for faculty with a strong background in teaching and pedagogy who are already comfortable using HuskyCT.
+To learn more about the skills and knowledge needed, see UConn Competencies for Online and Hybrid Instruction.

-We encourage faculty members preferring a more guided support model to review the phases outlined in this site and contact eCampus if they would like to work more closely with one of our staff members.
+We encourage faculty who prefer a more guided support model to review the phases outlined in this site and then contact eCampus to work with one of our staff members.

 - "Is there a systematic and efficient way to plan my new course?"